THUDM/CogDL/docs/source/task/unsupervised_node_classification.rst

             super(UnsupervisedNodeClassification, self).__init__(args)

-Then we can build dataset according to input graph's type, and get 'self.label_matrix'.
+Then we can build dataset according to input graph's type, and get `self.label_matrix`.

 .. code-block:: python